-A student who is not completing at least four Year 12 ATAR courses must successfully complete a Certificate II or higher AQF qualification as a part of the minimum requirements for WACE achievement.
-The Certificate II or higher requirement can be met in either Years 10, 11 or 12.
+In 2020, a Year 12 student who is not completing at least four Year 12 ATAR courses must successfully complete a Certificate II or higher AQF qualification as a part of the minimum requirements for WACE achievement.

 All successfully completed Certificate II or higher qualifications that are part of nationally endorsed training packages will satisfy the minimum Certificate II requirements for the WACE.